 Avoid Models Too Big or Too Small for Your Home

-Experienced technicians should recommend gas furnaces with an appropriate BTU heating output.
-They’ll take the potential models’ AFUE rating as well as the square footage of your home to determine a size ideal for your HVAC system.
+Experienced technicians will recommend gas furnaces with an appropriate BTU heating output.
+They’ll use potential models’ AFUE rating as well as the square footage of your home to determine a size ideal for your HVAC system.

 - Keep the Furnace and Ductwork Clear: The space around the furnace itself as well as nearby duct openings should be kept clear.
-Periodic cleaning will help stop foreign objects and debris from reaching the inside your HVAC system.
+Periodic cleaning will help stop foreign objects and debris from getting inside your HVAC system.

 - Invest in a Smart Thermostat: One of the best ways to care for your furnace is through optimizing its heating schedule.
 A smart thermostat learns from your comfort preferences and ensures balanced comfort, even when you’re away from home.

-- Routine Maintenance: Regular maintenance visits from a professional technician can keep parts like the heat exchanger from breaking or malfunctioning.
-Rescue Heating & Air ensures every piece of your furnace is running at peak productivity.
+- Routine Maintenance: Regular maintenance visits from a professional technician can keep parts like the heat exchanger from becoming damaged or faulty.
+Rescue Heating & Air ensures every piece of your furnace is working at maximum productivity.

 Choose Rescue Heating & Air Technicians for Installation

 Gas furnace replacement costs range from $2,000 to more than $6,000.
-To determine the right balance between price and efficiency, you need expert technicians with extensive installation experience.
-Rescue Heating & Air can provide hassle-free furnace installation for a system that fulfills your unique comfort requirements.
+To determine the right balance between price and efficiency, you need expert technicians with years of installation experience.
+Rescue Heating & Air can provide hassle-free furnace installation for a system that satisfies your unique comfort requirements.

 Request a free quote from our staff today!
 You can contact us online or by phone at 361-265-4371.